sofiakali/frontend-cookbook/pages/testing/Essentials.md

 ## Mocking

->Technique that allows you to focus on testing one specific part of code, faking other parts assuming they work as intended.
+>A technique allowing you to focus on testing one specific part of code, faking other parts assuming they work as intended.

 In case you din't do it yet, read more about some Jest basics to be ready for the examples: